dweiss96/json_serializable_generator/README.md

 Provides Dart Build System builders for handling JSON.

-This README is still WIP

-This library reads `.model.json` files and automatically generates the dart model (`.model.dart`) for them.
+This library reads `.model.json` files and automatically generates the dart model classes (`.model.dart`) for them.

-Models should be in one directory
+Right now the models should be in one directory because otherwise you would need to specify the paths explicitly as described later.

 # Usage
 ## simple case